 The application reads text from the HTML pages at the given urls and then answers questions typed from the console.
 The models and its parameters (inputs and outputs) are also important demo arguments.
-Notice that since order of inputs for the model does matter, the demo script checks that the inputs specified from the command-line match the actual network inputs.
+Notice that since order of inputs for the model does matter, the demo script checks that the inputs specified from the command line match the actual network inputs.
 The embedding model is reshaped by the demo to infer embedding vectors for long contexts and short question.
-Be sure that the original model converted by Model Optimizer with reshape option.
+Make sure that the original model converted by Model Optimizer with reshape option.
 Please see general reshape intro and limitations

 The application outputs contexts with answers to the same console.

 Notice that when the original "context" (paragraph text from the url) alone or together with the question do not fit the model input (usually 384 tokens for the Bert-Large, or 128 for the Bert-Base), the demo splits the paragraph into overlapping segments.
 Thus, for the long paragraph texts, the network is called multiple times as for separate contexts.

 Even though the demo reports inference performance (by measuring wall-clock time for individual inference calls), it is only baseline performance, as certain tricks like batching, throughput mode can be applied.
 Please use the full-blown Benchmark C++ Sample for any actual performance measurements.